-non-discriminatory;
+Be non-discriminatory;

-auditable (ex-post review); and
+Be auditable (ex-post review); and

-appealable by significantly interested parties.
+Be appealable by significantly interested parties.

-vi.
-Require bottom-up modalities

-Diversity of IANA’s Customers:
+Diversity of the Customers of the IANA functions:

 i.
-IANA’s operations need to take account of the variety of forms of relationship between TLD operators and the IANA Functions Operator.
-The transition will need to reflect the diversity of arrangements in accountability to the direct users of the IANA Functions;
+The IANA Functions operator needs to take account the variety of forms of relationship with TLD operators .
+The proposal will need to reflect the diversity of arrangements in accountability to the direct users of the IANA Functions;

 ii.
-For ccTLDs: the IANA should provide a service without requiring a contract and should respect the diversity of agreements and arrangements in place for ccTLDs.
-In particular, the national policy authority should be respected and no additional requirements should be imposed unless it is directly and demonstrably linked to global security, stability and resilience of the DNS.
+For ccTLDs: the IANA Functions Operator should provide a service without requiring a contract and should respect the diversity of agreements and arrangements in place for ccTLDs.
+In particular, the national policy authority should be respected and no additional requirements should be imposed unless they are directly and demonstrably linked to global security, stability and resilience of the DNS.

+iii.
+For gTLDs: the IANA function should continue to provide service notwithstanding any on-going or anticipated contractual disputes between ICANN and the gTLD operator.
+No additional requirements for prompt delivery of IANA services should be imposed unless they are directly and demonstrably linked to global security, stability and resilience of the DNS.

 Separability: any proposal must ensure the ability:

-To separate the IANA Functions from the current operator if warranted and in line with agreed processes; and
+To separate the IANA Functions from the current operator (i.e. ICANN) if warranted and in line with agreed processes;

-To convene a process for selecting a new Operator persist through any future transfer of the IANA Functions.
-(Note the current NTIA contract requires such separation).
+To convene a process for selecting a new Operator; and

+To consider separability in any future transfer of the IANA Functions.

-Multistakeholder principle: any proposal for management of the IANA Function, whether by a committee or by a separate oversight mechanism must be draw it membership from a full range of stakeholders.
+Multistakeholderism: any proposal must foster multi-stakeholder participation in the future oversight of the IANA functions.